guanjue/snapshot/README.md

+##
+## Running Snapshot
+### Step 2: Execute the Script
+This script is a pipeline that runs the `snapshot_v2.py` program for analyzing genomic data.
+The script specifies various required and optional parameters and input files, which are passed as arguments to the program.
+The input files include:

+### The `Step1_run_Snapshot.sh` script is a pipeline that runs the `snapshot_v2.py` program, which is the main component of Snapshot.
+The script sets various required and optional parameters and input files, which are passed as arguments to the snapshot_v2.py program.
+The input files are specified as absolute file paths and include:

 ## RUN Snapshot
 ##### (1) User need to change the script_folder, input_folder, output_folder, in 'Step1_run_Snapshot.sh' file.
 ##### The file path or folder path should be replace by the real absolute-path to the target folder